stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 - Its build to last.
 So it saves Investments.
 - Works with any Software on Any Operating System.
 - is used on DIREKTSPEED OS - Server
+- is used by Nils Infra the Infrastructure Manager using nils+stealify to supply imutable Infrastructures and Manage Complet Infrastructure and Application LifeCycles for Production and Development

 # Examples